Lukas-Dierkes/vehicle-stream-team-project/README.md

     - Case 1: if **scheduled** ride then ‘dispatched_at’ = ‘scheduled_at’ - 8 min
     - Case 2: if **immediate** ride then ‘dispatched_at’ = ‘scheduled_at’

     This paragraph is about the simulation of all attributes related to the arrival of the vehicle at the pickup address: **’vehicle_arrived_at’** and **‘pickup_arrival_time’**.
 The function ***generateArrival(oldRides, newRides)*** returns n random timestamps for these attributes and begins with the ‘vehicle_arrived_at’ timestamp.
-Again, we need to distinguish between prebooked and immediate rides here because for prebooked rides the driver knows about the upcoming ride 8 minutes before the scheduled pickup time.
+Again, we need to distinguish between prebooked and immediate rides here because for prebooked rides the driver knows about the upcoming ride 8 minutes before the scheduled pickup time. <br>
     Therefore, we use the following logic:
     - Case 1: if **scheduled** ride then ‘vehicle_arrived_at’ = ‘scheduled_to’ + random scheduling deviation (based on probability distribution of ‘scheduling_deviation’ = ‘vehicle_arrived_at’ – ‘scheduled_to’ in original data
     - Case 2: if **immediate** ride then ‘vehicle_arrived_at’ = ‘scheduled_to’ + random ‘pickup_arrival_time’ (based on probability distribution of attribute ‘pickup_arrival_time’ in original data)